 The holiday season is upon us!
 It’s no secret that this year online shopping is at its historical high.
-As we all do our part to combat the spread of COVID-19, interacting with services and shopping online is where we’re at in 2020.

 As a small business, it may be daunting to face a busy online holiday rush.
-With all the challenges and changes small businesses have faced this year, meeting the demand of holiday shopping may be both exciting and stressful.
+With all the challenges and changes small businesses have faced this past few years, meeting the demand of holiday shopping may be both exciting and stressful.
 You may be wondering if you’ll be able to keep up with the demand or meet the need of your target market, or if you’re able to keep up with your competition.

 Thankfully, there are some things all small businesses can do to get ready for the holiday season.